 ≤ n * 1/(1 - 1/2) ≤ 2n

-Note: The sum of infinite geometric series: 1 + 1/r + 1/r^2 + 1/r^4 + ...till infinity = 1/(1 - r)
+Note: The sum of infinite geometric series 1 + 1/r + 1/r^2 + 1/r^4 + ...till infinity = 1/(1 - r).

 To work with the oops principles, we declare array pointer A, currSize, and capacity as a private member of the class.
 This is encapsulation, where we hide the internal details of an object.
 Similarly, we declare a constructor and operations as public members of the class.
-This is an abstraction where we expose only relevant details to the outside world.
+This is abstraction where we expose only relevant details to the outside world.

 public class DynamicArray